ricebear-org/ricebear-org.github.io/discord.md

 **Rule 2: Stay good towards each other.** In other words, don't create toxicity or trouble, and don't treat others the way you don't want to be treated.
 Keep in mind that banter towards someone else is okay as long as they are cool with it.
 It's worth noting that some users (including you) may have different perspectives and mannerisms, but it's best not to follow through them if they cause issues.

 **Rule 3: Try to keep topic-specific conversations in topic-specific channels.
-Check #org-list to make sure a topic is not restricted to a set of channel(s).** For now, depending on the topic, dropping a few things in general that could be elsewhere is okay as long as it's not annoying to people who are not opt-in to see certain topics.
+Check #org-list to make sure a topic is not preferred to be in a set of channel(s).** For now, depending on the topic, dropping a few things in general that could be elsewhere is okay as long as it's not annoying to people who are not opt-in to see certain topics.
 We aren't a high traffic guild, so this rule isn't enforced heavily, but if you are asked to take a conversation to the appropriate channel(s), please do so.

 **To be a part of this community, you must be recognized as a Ring 4 in our Ring System.
 See the post below for more.**